Aeroluna/LunaCoopMod/README.md

       - Unleash a torrent of chaos, dealing 60 damage to enemy units in the target area.
     - W: Chains of Wrath (100 energy)
       - Launch chains at a target enemy unit, slowing their attack and movement speed by 50% for 8 seconds.
-      - While chained, enemies will take up to 80 damage.
+      - While chained, enemies will take up to 40 damage.
       - Upon taking damage, chained targets will launch additional chains at nearby enemies.
-    - E: Ritual Sacrifice
+    - E: Ritual Sacrifice (8 seconds)
       - Sacrifices a Supplicant or Soul Shade to fully restore Ji'nara's energy.
       - Can only target Supplicants or Soul Shades.
-      - No cooldown.
     - R: Empower Me (100 seconds)
       - Ji'nara gains increased attack and ability damage for each nearby friendly unit.
       - Alarak's Mechanical units grant her double the power.
+      - Ritual Sacrifice has no cooldown while active.
       - This effect lasts for 20 seconds.
     - Upgrade: Imposing Presence
       - Ji'naras attacks stun enemy units for 2 seconds.